evnchn/what-is-your-chu-name/README.md

 ![image](https://github.com/evnchn/what-is-your-chu-name/assets/37951241/33142578-74a9-4f07-89f4-d92139fcef9d)

+## Additional CSS hotfix for chunithm net

+If you have a 🛐 friend, and has a emblem net to his/her name, then for no reason the div containing this emblem has a width of 300px.

+The width has been hard-coded to force it to behave normal.
+This may bite in a future release, though.

 ## New feature carried over from what-is-mai-name V2

 Pay attention to the black header bar in the friends page.